-Protected characteristic Is there a Geographical impact?
-If so, please Short explanation of mitigating actions ilas been assessed as naving inipact: ii 30, picasc initigating actions medium or high negative impact explain - use list above to identify geographical area(s)
+Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
+If so, please explain - use list above to identify geographical area(s) Short explanation of mitigating actions

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.